divlikescoding/hexdump/README.md

 # Description

 This hexdump utility is designed to mirror the functionality of the Linux hexdump command.
-It formats file content into lines of 16 bytes, with each line consisting of eight 2-byte words.
+It formats file content into lines of 16 bits, with each line consisting of eight 2-byte words.
 At the beginning of each line, a 32-bit hexadecimal offset is displayed, representing the byte offset of the first byte on that line relative to the start of the file.
+The byte order adhres to the system's endianness.
 Additionally, the total number of bytes processed is printed at the end of the output.

-The byte order adheres to the system's endianness.
-On little-endian systems, each 2-byte word is presented with the least significant byte (LSB) first, followed by the most significant byte (MSB).
-On big-endian systems, this order is reversed.

 To enhance output efficiency, the utility suppresses consecutive duplicate lines.
 When identical byte sequences appear across multiple consecutive lines, only the first line is printed, and subsequent matching lines are replaced by an asterisk (*).
 The output then resumes with the next unique line and its corresponding offset.